A Story From: Iran

 For Ages: 8 to 10yrs.

-A Twist of Fate: The Tale of the Wizard Khizr ~ Folktales Stories for Kids
+The Wizard Khizr ~ Folktales Stories for Kids

 Now in the kingdom there lived a poor man who was beset by troubles of his own.
 He was very much in debt and worried that his family could never climb its way out of a life of hunger and poverty.
 When he heard the king’s announcement of the king, he came straightway to the palace.